olegz/devnexus/recipe-function-aws-kafka-producer-sam/README.md

 This is a module that can be added to the existing project using Spring CLI to add web functionality to your function.

+Copy necessary bits or rename the template-kafka.yml file to template.yaml

 ## Getting Started
 Add the web feature to your existing project by executing the following line from your shell while in your project directory:
 ```shell